Common Challenges in SaaS Management and How to Overcome Them

 How to Overcome It:

-- Establish Approval Processes: Implement a formal process for purchasing new SaaS tools to prevent unnecessary acquisitions.
+- Centralize Procurement: Establish a clear process for purchasing new SaaS tools to prevent unauthorized or unnecessary acquisitions.

 The Challenge: